End cap

 Graphite

 Graphite is a crystallized carbon, a mineral from the non-metal order.
 It was first discovered in the Cumberland region in the Middle Ages.
 The name comes from the Greek “graphein”, which means “to write”.
-The English word for graphite is “plumpago” and means “similar to lead”, which certainly led to the misnomer “pencil”.
+The original English word for graphite is “plumbago” and means “similar to lead”, which certainly led to the misnomer “pencil”.

 Gros

-Unit of measure still in use in the pencil industry today: 1 gros = 12 dozen = 144 pieces
+Unit of measure still in use in the pencil industry today:

 Degrees of hardness